SteveMilesQuant/levelUpLearning/README.md

 	* Connect to your new instance by clicking on the Connect tab - the first/easiest option may not be available with Ubuntu
 2. Install dependencies
 	* sudo yum update
-	* sudo yum install git
+	* sudo yum install -y git docker nginx
+	* You may need to start docker: sudo service docker start
 	* git clone https://github.com/SteveMilesQuant/teacherCamp.git
 	* cd teacherCamp
-	* sudo yum install docker
-		* You may need to start docker: sudo service docker start
-	* sudo yum install nginx
 3. Build and run in docker (repeat steps for update)
-	* sudo docker build -t level-up-learning .
 	* create file for env variables (e.g. .env) with the following env variables (search in this readme for where their values come from)
 		* GOOGLE_CLIENT_ID
 		* GOOGLE_CLIENT_SECRET